-Based on hydrodynamic modeling conducted to assess potential impacts to the dune and nearshore habitat due to dredging sand from the inlet, no adverse impacts to the neighboring shorelines, are expected.
-The southern tip of Long Beach Island is an accretion zone.
+Based on hydrodynamic modeling conducted to assess potential impacts to the dune and nearshore habitat due to dredging sand from the inlet, and longshore transport of sand at other nearby beach placement projects, minimal to no adverse impacts to the neighboring shorelines, are expected.
+The southern tip of Long Beach Island and the inlet's ebb shoals are accretion zones.
 General estimates of net sediment transport along Long Beach Island are significant, approximately 100,000-200,000 cu/year towards the south (Cialone and Thompson, 2000) and expected to continue due to the southerly longshore transport from nourished areas northward.
 A USACE (2006) Regional Sediment Budget study of the New Jersey Atlantic coast estimated a net longshore transport to the south of 265,000 cy/year in the study area for the period 1986 to 2003, prior to beachfill placement on LBI.
 Post-placement beachfill operations will likely result in greater quantities of sand carried southerly towards Little Egg Inlet due to the net longshore transport to the south/southwest.

 Inlet beaches and dunes, as well as the intertidal zone are dynamic high-energy areas, subject to the forces of wind, waves, and currents.
-Typically, and moves offshore in the winter and returns on-shore in the spring and summer.
+Typically, sand moves offshore in the winter and returns on-shore in the spring and summer.
 Overwashes can occur during storm events-natural processes that will continue to occur after dredging.
 No adverse impacts to intertidal benthic habitat or to terrestrial vegetation are expected.
-Numerical modeling studies (presented in Section 4.2.3.1 below) indicate that through these dynamic shoreline processes, the Holgate spit will continue to undergo the changes that have been observed.
+Numerical modeling studies (presented in Section 4.2.3.1 below) indicate that through these dynamic shoreline processes, the Holgate spit and Little Beach Island will continue to undergo the changes that have been observed in recent years in the absence of significant coastal storm events that significantly erode or reshape coastline.